 The hottest new job perk these days is unlimited vacation time (aka “discretionary time off”, or DTO).
 That’s right, UNLIMITED VACATION DAYS!
 (WOO HOO!)

-Virgin Air and Tribune (parent company for Chicago Tribute and the Los Angeles Times) have joined Netflix, Groupon, and a small but rapidly growing host of companies to join the trend.
+Virgin Air and Tribune (parent company for Chicago Tribune and the Los Angeles Times) have joined Netflix, Groupon, and a small but rapidly growing host of companies to join the trend.

 Immediately, you’ve probably entertained visions of sipping martinis on the beach – maybe for a month or longer – while your co-workers come and go as they please (when inspiration finds them and pulls them back).
 Want to extend that vacation another week?
 Sure.
 You have unlimited vacation days, after all.